thejerf/cm/README.md

   * To support `MapSet`, there's a full `Set` implementation.

     As I write this, there's a [proposal for a standard-library `Set` type on github](https://github.com/golang/go/discussions/47331).
-It has
+This `Set`
-    stalled out on lacking iterator support.
-This `Set` sidesteps that by simply accepting that it is based on a map type, thus permitting a standard `range` iteration.
+    simply accepts that it is based on a map type, thus permitting a standard `range` iteration.
 While a custom Set type may theoretically permit higher performance for large sets, and it does make sense for the standard library to consider such a case, this set type will be